 Whether a raindrop, cloud, bubbles, sun, or moon, pick any element in nature and turn it into a cool geometric pattern with a consistent repetition throughout your design.
 This type of geometric pattern can add just the right touch of reality to your theme.

 Although an element of nature, floral patterns deserve a category of their own.
-With so many different types of flowers, the geometric pattern options are endless.
-Choose a classic rose pattern for an elegant and romantic vibe.
+With so many different types of flowers, the geometric pattern options are almost endless.

 Want to create a mouth-watering visual?
 Imagine an endless row of pineapples that you can almost taste.
 Try cherries, strawberries, or sliced watermelon patterns for a delicious tropical vibe.
 Go for lemons and oranges for a refreshing, bright feel.